Skip to content

 You’ll also be covered for damage to contents as a result of the above affecting your thatched roof - though check your policy to be sure of how much cover you have.

-It’s key to note here, however, that you’ll only be able to claim for damage to your thatched roof if you’ve otherwise kept it well maintained and in good shape.
+It’s important to note that you’ll usually only be able to claim for damage to a thatched roof if it has been properly maintained and kept in good condition; if it was already in poor repair before the insured event (such as a storm or fire), your claim may not be covered.

 Are thatched roofs more expensive to insure?